Polar-Tang/notes-backend/markdown/short_notes.go 1/memory/segmented memory.md

 Are segment reserved for a memory, this means some process may ocuppy the same space in memory in spite of require less memory.
-With most of the OS change to [[markdown/short_notes.go 1/memory/pages memory]]
+With most of the OS change to [[pages memory]]